The value of all sales of goods and services recognized by a company in a period

 Below is an example of Amazon’s 2017 income statement.
 Let’s take a closer look to understand how revenue works for a very large public company.

 Amazon refers to its revenue as “sales,” which is equally as common as a term.
 It reports sales in two categories, products and services, which then combine to form total net sales.

-In 2017, Amazon recorded $118.6 billion of product sales and $59.3 billion of service sales, for a grand total of $177.9 billion.
+In 2017, Amazon recorded $118.6 billion in product sales and $59.3 billion in service sales, for a grand total of $177.9 billion.
 The figure forms the top line of the income statement.

 Beneath that are all operating expenses, which are deducted to arrive at Operating Income, also sometimes referred to as Earnings Before Interest and Taxes (EBIT).